pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.hbs.md

      13 + |        branch: main
      14 + |      url: https://github.com/vmware-tanzu/application-accelerator-samples
      15 + |    subPath: tanzu-java-web-app

-❓ Do you want to create this workload? [yN]: y
+?
+Do you want to create this workload?
+Yes
-👍 Created workload "tanzu-java-web-app"
+Created workload "tanzu-java-web-app"

-To see logs:   "tanzu apps workload tail tanzu-java-web-app --timestamp --since 1h" To get status: "tanzu apps workload get tanzu-java-web-app"
+To see logs:   "tanzu apps workload tail tanzu-java-web-app" To get status: "tanzu apps workload get tanzu-java-web-app"

 Waiting for workload "tanzu-java-web-app" to become ready...